By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 Don't ask if he's okay on a loop.

 Telling him he is overreacting backfires.
-Suggesting he is broken backfires.
+Suggesting something is wrong with him backfires.
 Asking him repeatedly if he is okay backfires.
 So does silence.
 The middle path is steady, matter-of-fact, and oriented toward action.

 How to Bring It Up